-GlassFish Server also supports the Generic Resource Adapter for JMS (Generic JMSRA), available as an Add-On in the Administration Console's Update Tool, for use as a resource adapter to connect to other JMS providers.
-The last section in this chapter, Using the Generic Resource Adapter for JMS to Integrate Supported External JMS Providers, describes the Generic JMSRA and provides instructions for using it to make other supported JMS providers available to GlassFish Server.
+GlassFish Server also supports the Generic Resource Adapter for JMS (Generic JMSRA) for use as a resource adapter to connect to other JMS providers.
+The last section in this chapter, Using the Generic Resource Adapter for JMS to Integrate Supported External JMS Providers, describes the GenericJMSRA and provides instructions for using it to make other supported JMS providers available to GlassFish Server.